yentheng0110/tp/docs/DeveloperGuide.md

 | Retrieve/Import | retrieve or import (automatic) | - |
 | Exit | `exit` | `exit` |

-### Below are instructions to perform manual testing of Bookbob :
+### Below are instructions to perform manual testing of BookBob :

 ## Launch and Shutdown

 ### Initial Launch
 1. Verify that you have Java 17 in your computer by running `java --version`.
-2. Download the <u>latest</u> Bookbob.jar file from [here](https://github.com/AY2425S1-CS2113-T10-2/tp/releases).
+2. Download the <u>latest</u> BookBob.jar file from [here](https://github.com/AY2425S1-CS2113-T10-2/tp/releases).
 3. Copy the file to your desired folder where you would like to run it from.
-4. Using a command line tool, navigate to the path of Bookbob.jar:
+4. Using a command line tool, navigate to the path of BookBob.jar:
 - If your operating system is Windows, use Command Prompt
 - If your operating system is MacOS, use Terminal
 - Enter `cd path/to/file`
-5. Enter `java -jar Bookbob.jar` in your command line tool and press enter.
+5. Enter `java -jar BookBob.jar` in your command line tool and press enter.
 6. If the setup is correct, you should see the welcome message.
-7. Now Bookbob is ready for your use:
+7. Now BookBob is ready for your use:
 - Create your patient record and date of visit by entering command `add` and `addVisit` respectively.
 Name, NRIC and VisitDate are compulsory fields, other fields are optional.
 - Please reference from the above Command Summary Reference.
 - Try to see your list of records by entering command `list`